 The biggest mistake I see people make when they launch a course is not getting crystal clear on their goal.

-It’s easy to get sucked into the trap of “oh, if I build it they will come!” but you and I both know it doesn’t work like that.
-Selling a product is hard work, and if you aren’t honest with yourself about that difficulty and your need to combat it, then this isn’t going to work out.
+It’s easy to get sucked into the trap of “oh, if I build it they will come!” but selling a product is hard work.

 I personally love using a very quantitative goal style, typically using some sort of spreadsheet to go along with it.